 The Kenyan Rural vs Urban Divide

 However, the situation in urban centers is different.
-Many urban Kenyans already support family members so it is difficult for them to support needy children in the city who may have lost their entire family to HIV/AIDS.
+Many urban Kenyans already support family members so it is difficult for them to support needy children in the city who may have lost their entire families to HIV/AIDS.
 For the few local Kenyans who do provide support to city children, they cannot commit for long, because they may have other responsibilities like family members or elderly parents in the village who are depending on them for their livelihood.

 Why do we continue to need overseas sponsors?

 Most of our children at NRCF reside in this kind of environment.
 They do not have economically stable relatives who can support them.
 Their parents or guardians work in casual manual jobs that pay a dollar or less a day.
 With the little money they have, most of them prioritize providing a single meal daily for the family over education for their children.
 Despite subsidized education, additional costs like books, uniforms, and transport lead impoverished children to abandon school in Kenya.

 With the unstable political environment in Kenya during the last six months, the economy is not doing well.
 The burden is on the taxpayer who has also to overcome the rising cost of living to survive.
 Typically, available funds after meeting existing responsibilities towards the extended family are even lower than before.

 As part of the NRCF family, we want to make the world a better place than we found it by touching the souls of those who are disadvantaged by fate.
 By doing so, their lives can be transformed.
 In return, they may touch other souls when they succeed in life.
 We, therefore, appeal to potential sponsors to join our NRCF family to assist these deserving cases.
 Giving is not because someone has excess wealth but rather because of the heart of giving.

 I extend heartfelt thanks to NRCF program’s sponsors, donors, volunteers, and stakeholders for their unwavering dedication and selflessness.